junayet4o12/zamshed_store_backend/README.md

    Navigate to [https://zamshed-store-backend.vercel.app](https://zamshed-store-backend.vercel.app) to see the app in action.

 ## 🔑 Environment Variables
-Make sure to configure the following environment variables in your `.env.` file:
+Make sure to configure the following environment variables in your `.env` file:

 - **Firebase Variables**:
   - DB_URI